 Working professionals who want to excel in the integration of strategic written and verbal communications in an environment that requires team-work, adaptability, intercultural mediation, and a sophisticated understanding of interpersonal discourse.
 Through our Flexible Admission process, significant professional experience in lieu of academic requirements may also be considered.
-Please visit our program admission page for more admission information.
+Please visit our Admission Requirements page for more information.

 Graduates of the MA in Professional Communication are professionals with a broad understanding of communication as a human activity.
 They are leaders, entrepreneurs, and innovators in the workplace.
 They are able to function in environments that require effective team-work, adaptability, strategic planning, intercultural mediation, and a sophisticated understanding of interpersonal discourse.
 Finally, they excel in communication that requires the integration of superior written and spoken skills with digital technologies.